Margot Tomes: Life and career

 Tomes was born in Park Hill, Yonkers, New York City, a cousin of painter Guy Pène du Bois, costume designer Raoul Pene Du Bois, and author & illustrator William Pène du Bois.
 After graduating from Pratt Institute, she began a career as a highly-regarded designer of wallpaper and fabric.
 In 1959, she illustrated her first book The Breaking Point by Daphne du Maurier.
 In 1963, at age 46, Tomes focused full time on illustrating children's books.
 She illustrated over 60 titles during her career including Aaron and the Green Mountain Boys, The Secret of Sachem’s Tree, And then what happened, Paul Revere?, and numerous fairy tales such as Hansel and Gretel, and The Sorcerer’s Apprentice.
 Her drawings were known for their meticulous attention to detail.
 Her longtime friend, Edward Gorey said of Tomes work “I always wanted to draw like her—I loved her work.
 I was terribly envious of her ability, and she had an incredible sense of color.”

-She passed away from pancreatic cancer in 1991.
+She died from pancreatic cancer in 1991.

 Tomes was a posthumous recipient of the Kerlan Award in 1995, where the majority of her original artwork resides in the University of Minnesota Collection.
 A selection of her work was included in the exhibition "The Picture Book Re-Imagined" in 2016, curated by Leonard Marcus.